mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 All these modules have been tested and work well.

 !!!
 Note
-Load a `gcc` module first, then the openmpi mouldes built with this `gcc` will be shown in `module av` and thus can be loaded.
+    Load a `gcc` module first, then the openmpi mouldes built with this `gcc` will be shown in `module avail` and thus can be loaded.

 ## Build MPI programs

 This session will be focused on building MPI programs in C or Fortran.
-Python users can refer to [this page](https://orcd-docs.mit.edu/recipes/mpi4py/) for using `mpi4py`.
+Python users can refer to [this page](https://orcd-docs.mit.edu/recipes/mpi4py/) for using the `mpi4py` package.

 Most MPI software need to be built from source codes.
 First, downloaded the package from the internet.
 A typycal building process is like this,
 ```